-According to the Hindu faith, the sight of the Deity (दर्शनम्) is an experience of grace & connection arising from the sight of a holy being or natural spectacle.
-The sight of the Deity (दर्शनम्) implies a mutual interaction between the viewer & the perceived object or being (i.e., the idol).
+According to the Hindu Scriptures, the sight (Darshanam) of the Deity (दर्शनम्) is an experience of grace & connection arising from the sight of a holy being or idol.
+The sight (Darshanam) of the Deity (दर्शनम्) implies a mutual interaction between the viewer & the perceived object or being (i.e., the idol).
 Although it requires nothing more than the performance of seeing.
-The sight of the Deity (दर्शनम्) is considered a powerful form of worship & process of spiritual fulfilment.
+The sight (Darshanam) of the idol (दर्शनम्) is considered as the most powerful form of worship & process of spiritual fulfilment.

-Even when the devotee is not in the temple, they continue to pray & talk to this visual memory of the Deity.
-This process is supremely useful & can be called “Contemplation”.
-The more one vistit the temple & see the same Deity, the communication & the connection becomes stronger & stronger.
+Even when the devotee is not in the temple, they continue to pray & talk to this visual memory of the Deity throughout the day.
+This process is supremely useful & is known as “Contemplation”.
+The more one visits the temple & see the same Deity, the communication & the connection becomes stronger & stronger.

-The sight of the Deity (दर्शनम्) refers to the act of beholding the Deities & divine personalities with great respect & adoration.
-This is also extended to places & objects which have been sanctified by their holy presence. दर्शनम् is the Sanskrit word, derived from the Sanskrit verb-root ‘दृश्- पश्यति’, which means to see or perceive or sight or vision.
+The sight (Darshanam) of the Deity (दर्शनम्) refers to the act of beholding the Deities & divine personalities with great respect & adoration.
+This is also extended to places & objects which have been sanctified by their holy presence.
+Darshanam (दर्शनम्) is the Sanskrit word, derived from the Sanskrit verb-root ‘दृश्- पश्यति’ (Drush- Pashyati), which means to see or perceive or sight or vision.

-The sight of the Deity (दर्शनम्) represents one of the most basic & fundamental forms of worship in Hinduism.
+The sight of the Deity (Darshanam) (दर्शनम्) represents one of the most basic & fundamental forms of worship in Hinduism.
 When a Hindu goes to the temple, he does not say that 'I am going for worship', but rather he says 'I am going for darshan'.
-The sight of the Deity (दर्शनम्) is a two-way flow of vision.
-While the devotee sees the Deity, so too the Deity sees the devotee, & the two make contact through their eyes.
+The sight of the Deity (Darshanam) (दर्शनम्) is a two-way flow of vision.
+While the devotee sees the Deity, so too the Deity sees the devotee, & the two make contact through their eyes & energy.

 Picture Courtesy- Adhyatma Vishwavidyalay